MineJayPH/Anilab/README.md

 ## Features

-Wide Anime Library: Access a large collection of anime across different genres.
-Advanced Search: Find your favorite shows easily by title, genre, or release year.
-High-Quality Streaming: Enjoy anime in HD with smooth playback.
-Latest Releases: Stay up-to-date with new episodes and ongoing shows.
-User-friendly Interface: Easy navigation with a modern and minimal design.
-Watchlist: Save your favorite anime for later viewing.
-Multiple Languages: Available with subtitles in different languages.
+Access a large collection of anime across different genres.
+Find your favorite shows easily by title, genre, or release year.
+Enjoy anime in HD with smooth playback.
+Stay up-to-date with new episodes and ongoing shows.
+Easy navigation with a modern and minimal design.
+Save your favorite anime for later viewing.
+Available with subtitles in different languages.

 ## Contributing